kenhkan/morrison/README.md

 ### Substream sensitivitiy

-A network designer may set a port as "substream sensitive" so that a substream going through that port is treated as a stream.
+A network designer may set a subnet as "substream sensitive" so that a substream going into the subnet is treated as a stream.
 That is, when there is a closing bracket coming from "outside" of the network, the stream is closed "inside" the network.
 See the chapter [Composite Components](http://www.jpaulmorrison.com/fbp/compos.shtml) in the FBP book for details.

 ### Array port

-An array port is a normal port but supports multiple incoming connections (for in-ports) or multiple outgoing connections (for out-ports).
+An array port is a port that supports multiple incoming connections (for in-ports) or multiple outgoing connections (for out-ports).
 Each sub-port in an array port is a distinct and independent port from the other (sub-)ports.

 ### Initial information packet (IIP)